Lotion for Winter Skin:

 It’s important to remember what type of skin you have when picking out a lotion.
 Some people are just lucky and it just seems they can use anything on their skin.
 Yet, I would say a good majority of us have to be a little careful while picking out lotion.

 Some lotions could clog your pores and cause additional breakouts on acne-prone skin.
 This combined with cold and dry air in the winter can cause additional redness and irritation.

 I always recommend looking for a non-comedogenic lotion no matter what kind of skin you have.

 Other people have skin that can be sensitive during the winter months and fine during the rest of the year.
 If this sounds like you, I would recommend getting a lotion with calming ingredients that we mentioned above.
 The best calming ingredients are oatmeal, honey, and lavender.

 Keep in mind that some people can be sensitive to lavender and it can cause redness or irritation.
 I have found this to be the case when lavender is used in large quantities.

 How Often Should I Use Lotion In The Winter:

 How often to use a lotion in the winter depends on your skin and what you’re goals are.
 Winter can bring on a lot of problems with your skin including everything from simple dry skin to cracked or irritated skin.

-The general rule of thumb is you want to use and apply more lotion in the wintertime then you would in the summertime.
-This is because the winter months, cold weather and dry air can do lots of damage to our skin.
+The general rule of thumb is you want to use and apply more lotion in the wintertime than you would in the summertime.
+This is because the winter months, cold weather, and dry air can do lots of damage to our skin.
 Some skin conditions may even require that you use lotion more often.

 Here is a short guide of how often you can apply lotion in the winter months: